 - Failure to signal lane changes or turns

 These are but a few of the reasons why serious car and truck accidents occur in Arkansas and beyond.
-Another factor that often increases the odd of a serious accident are drivers who fail to account for the characteristics of other vehicles and the resultant changes to driving behavior.
+Another factor that often increases the odds of a serious accident is drivers who fail to account for the characteristics of other vehicles and the resultant changes to driving behavior.
 For instance, large commercial trucks are common in the area around Rogers.
-Drivers who fail to realize that 18-wheelers are unable to stop as quickly as a smaller vehicle and are less maneuverable, may take risks that make an accident inevitable.
+Drivers who fail to realize that 18-wheelers are unable to stop as quickly as a smaller vehicle and are less maneuverable may take risks that make an accident inevitable.

 Rogers is located near several major highways.
-The high speed of travel typically means that when accidents occur, the injuries are severe or the driver or passenger are killed in the wreck.
-Major highways in or nearby Rogers includes US 49, Route 62, US 71, Route 94, and Route 12.
+The high speed of travel typically means that when accidents occur, the injuries are severe, or the driver or passenger is killed in the wreck.
+Major highways in or nearby Rogers include US 49, Route 62, US 71, Route 94, and Route 12.
 Furthermore, due to Rogers’ close proximity to Bentonville, there is a high volume of freight and commercial truck traffic on US 49 and local roads.
 The presence of these large vehicles also often means that when accidents do occur, the injuries are typically catastrophic.